 Do not operate the engine with the tachometer pointer at high RPM for extended periods.
-Engine operation over 3200 RPM (Redline) can result in significant damage that will not be covered under warranty.
+Engine operation over 3200 RPM (Redline) can result in significant damage that will not be covered under the New Vehicle Limited Warranty.

 2. Anti-Lock Brake (ABS) Light